13 Paralegal CV Examples That Work in 2026

 What should a paralegal include on a CV?

-Assist clients in all stages of litigation, such as disclosure, trial preparation, filing, and case management.
+Assist clients in all stages of litigation, including disclosure, trial preparation, filing, and case management.
 Select keywords from the job descriptions and seamlessly incorporate them into your work experience to align yourself precisely with the role’s expectations.

 What skills should a paralegal highlight on their CV?

-Most paralegal CVs should include basic legal research, consultation, and software skills.
-If you’re looking to stand out from the average candidate, you can add advanced skills such as:
+Most paralegal resumes should include basic legal research, consultation, and software skills.
+If you’re looking to stand out from the average candidate, you can add advanced skills like:

 ✅ Litigation management